-Staff Response: As stated in Page 21 of the Initial Study, the required tribal consultation pursuant per CEQA prior to circulation of the IS-MND was conducted on October 16, 2020.
-The IS-MND was prepared and circulated for 30-day public review pursuant to CEQA from May 28, 2021 to June 28, 2021.
+Staff Response: As stated in Page 21 of the Initial Study, the required tribal consultation pursuant per CEQA prior to circulation of the IS-MND was done on October 16, 2020.
+The IS-MND has been drafted and was sent for 30-day public review pursuant to CEQA from May 28, 2021 to June 28, 2021.
 The Ohlone/Costanoan-Esselen Nation was provided a copy of the IS-MND as a part of the routing for public review.